aanker/xwordlist/docs/help.md

 ## List of Available Options

-Each option below is shown as would be specified on the command line.
-To use as an option in the configuration file, you do not have to enter the dashes (i.e., `--input filename.txt` on the command line but `input filename.txt` in the configuration file.)

 When a default option is specified, you can leave it out.
 For instance, rather than entering `--dedupe nocase`, you can just add `--dedupe`.
+To change a default, see the [Changing Global Settings](#changing-global-settings) section below.

 The order that options are specified in does not matter, the software knows the right order to take these operations so they don’t conflict with each other.